Guided by the Beauty of Our Taxes

 This kind of magic is what the price mechanism has always done.
 And when it is truly set free in the land rental market, it's what it can do.

 It is time to descend from the platonic plane of game theory back into the mortal realm.
-Measurement problems return, and policies cannot grow without politics.
-People have emotions about land, and corruption is a thing.
-Yeah, I know, it sucks, I'm sorry.
-But it is dangerous to spend too much time in the platonic plane.
+Measurement problems return, and policies are not independent of politics.
+People have emotions about land, and state agents are self-interested.
+I'm sorry, but it is dangerous to spend too much time in the platonic plane.
 I hope you enjoyed your visit.

-This part is no longer about economic theory, just my speculations on policy and political economy.
+The following is no longer about economic theory, just my speculations the political economy.

 The first and easiest answer is that we don't see LVT-type taxes much because incentives for its creation are not aligned.
-The LVT hurts landowners, taking away from them the right to extract land value rent.
-This strictly and immediately hurts all landowners in a city, and effectively ensures that a proposal to implement an LVT in a city with powerful and connected landowners dead on arrival.
+The LVT takes away landowners them the right to extract location rent.
+This immediately hurts all landowners in a city, and effectively ensures that a proposal to implement an LVT in a city with powerful and connected landowners dead on arrival.
 See this post on MR/Bloomberg for more discussion.

-But blaming 'the rich landlords' for all the bad things is the copout answer.
-It might be a part of the explanation, but there is more to uncover.
+But blaming 'rich landlords' for all the bad things is the copout answer.
+It might be a part of the explanation, but there is probably more.
 If you were the tax czar and faced no political opposition, are there reasons why you wouldn’t want an LVT?

-I've been pulling wool over your eyes this whole time, making it seem like the tax would be something easy to implement.
-But it is not trivial at all.
 In a dense city packed with buildings and skyscrapers, how exactly does the government determine what the LVT rate should be?
 The LVT rate is supposed to be the market rental rate for an empty plot of land.
-So one might naturally say that the government should observe the market rental rate for empty plots, but alas… where are you going to find empty plots in a dense city?
+So one might naturally say that the government should observe the market rental rate for empty plots, but… where are you going to find empty plots in a dense city?
 You'll find a couple, but probably not many, and not enough to accurately determine what the market rental rate is in each area.
 Wait, first of all, who's going around renting out empty plots of land in the city?
 Maybe it’s someone trying to manipulate the LVT rate?
-This is heading somewhere bad…

-The LVT would have many unintended consequences.
+The LVT would have many surprising consequences.
 It is a bizarre economic invention, and not one whose real-life equilibrium effects we have good intuitions around.

-For example, (more theory): under a perfectly implemented LVT regime4, the sale value of all empty land plots approaches zero.
-This is for slightly complicated theoretical reasons, but the broad idea is that it's because the land plot does not create an expected net cash flow for the owner.
+For example, (more theory): under a perfectly implemented LVT regime6, the sale value of all empty land plots approaches zero.
+This can be proved with theory, but the broad idea is that it's because a land plot does not create an expected net cash flow for the owner.

-This is already bizarre.
-And huge.
-Does this break many things about how the world is currently set up to work?
-Probably.
+This is already bizarre, and probably breaks many things around which the world is set up to work.
 With good results, sometimes.
-The LVT basically puts an end to speculative land investments, since such exercises become expensive and useless5.
-But there will probably be domains in which the LVT causes bad outcomes too6.
+The LVT basically puts an end to speculative land investments, since such exercises become expensive and useless7.
+But there will probably be domains in which the LVT causes bad outcomes too8.

 Land also stops being an unreasonably good investment.
-Is land an unreasonably good investment?
-History seems pretty clear on that front.
-It is a truth universally acknowledged that a person newly in possession of a fortune must be in want of real estate.
-A lot of things are good investments, like large index stocks, but land is something else.
-Throughout history and across cultures, it has always been and continues to be the case that when one starts moving up the socioeconomic ladder, especially as one crosses out of lower-middle-income territory, one buys land.
+It has been a truth universally acknowledged that a person newly in possession of a fortune must be in want of real estate.
+A lot of things are good investments, like large index stocks, but throughout histories and across cultures, land has meant power.
 It is a marker of status, a possible source of passive income, a foolproof means to propagate your excess to your future generations.
 Is this because land is magical and emotional and humans are deeply psychologically attached to the idea of owning territory?
-Or is this because land ownership accrues to its owner unearned land rents, and so our ancestral cultures (who didn't have LVTs, those idiots) learnt to love owning land?
+Or is this because land ownership accrues to its owner unearned land rents, and so our ancestral cultures learnt to love owning land?

-LVT would fundamentally change the benefits of owning land.
-Land would become a capital commodity like everything else, and we would no longer have a landed gentry class.
-A landed gentry class is bad for a society in a way that a stock marketed gentry class is not, because the former hoards a finite physical resource.
+Under LVT, land would become a commodity like everything else, and we would no longer have a landed gentry class.
+A landed gentry class is bad for a society in a way that a stock-marketed gentry class is not, because the former hoards a finite physical resource.

 The implementation of the LVT can be, if your polity so desires it, a one-time wealth tax, since it takes away all the land value that all the landowners hold as future tax revenue.
 That makes such a sudden implementation practically impossible, but it is an entertaining idea.
 It's also necessarily one-time, since you can only once move from being a non-LVT regime to an LVT-regime.